elabftw/elabdoc/doc/user-guide.rst

 Booking Resources
 =================

-It is possible to use the scheduler (calendar) present on the Team page's first tab to book Resources.
+It is possible to use the scheduler (calendar) present on the Scheduler page to book Resources.

 Making a Resource bookable
 --------------------------